Sharcee/dbProj/README.md

 The need for the system is to ensure that students are informed as possible.
 Currently, users do not have a way to rate businesses and be alerted when businesses have limited-time promotions all on a social platform.
 The software will automate a method to ping businesses with promotional updates and present the users with the information obtained.
 #### Definitions, Acronyms, and Abbreviations
 System Administrator
 : Responsible for maintaining the software, database, network, and configuration of the backend.
-Has permission to access all parts of the system for testing Purposes
+: Has permission to access all parts of the system for testing purposes.
 #### References to Supporting Documents
 #### Overview of rest of SRS
 ## General Description